doganulus/reelay/README.md

 |🤞| v.1.x | First-order quantification for past metric temporal logic | FOMTL
 |🤞| v.1.x | FOL monitoring application | ryjavu |
 |🤞| v.2.0 | Reelay 2.0! | REELAY

-# Known Issues

-1. Currently the new parser parses a formula `not p since q` as `not(p since q)` rather than more intuitive `(not p) since q`.
-Operator precedence will be reworked in the following versions.